 To be eligible for NSHP incentives, a solar energy system must be installed in conjunction with the construction of a new residential building that is permanently fixed to its foundation.
-In addition, the building permit for the solar energy system should be approved by the building code enforcement agency prior to the original occupancy of the newly constructed building but no later than 60 days after the issuance of the occupancy permit, with original occupancy occurring on or after January 1, 2007.
+In addition, the complete building permit application for the solar energy system should be submitted to the building code enforcement agency prior to the original occupancy of the newly constructed building but shall be submitted no later than 60 calendar days after the issuance of the occupancy permit, with original occupancy occurring on or after January 1, 2007.
+If the application date for the building permit for the solar energy system cannot be verified with the building code enforcement agency, the approval date of the building permit for the solar energy system shall be used to verify program eligibility.